Vranda2011/Docker/ReadMe-Files/Docker_compose_yml.md

 Step 11: run "docker-compose up -d"

-Note: Also make sure that linking_volume container is always present in either running or stop state in docker as couchbase
+Note: Also make sure that linking_volume container is always present in stop state in docker as couchbase
       uses its volume to make default configurations.

 Step 12: You will have all the containers running on different ports now: